Updated: 11/8/2019 //

 VISITING THE PLANTATION

-After dinner, provided the button on your pants hasn’t popped off and into someone’s mashed potatoes and you can still stand upright(ish), head outside and explore the Plantation.
-Follow the path away from the building and into a land chock full of bonnets, braids and British accents for another truly American tradition: getting your damn money’s worth!
+After dinner, provided the button on your pants hasn’t popped off into someone’s mashed potatoes and you can still stand upright(ish), it’s time to head outside and explore the Plantation.
+Follow the path away from the building and into a land chock full of bonnets, braids, and British accents for another truly American tradition: getting your damn money’s worth!

 Y’all.
 It’s happening again.
 I’m writing this part the next day and the turkey is back.
 He’s just sitting outside my window letting snow accumulate on his feathers.
 I threw an old bagel at him.
 I hope he eats it.
 Do turkeys eat bagels?

 (Here’s where you say, “Maybe, if he’s not already *stuffed*…” Hey-ooo!)